AscendingPassage.com HOME PAGE.

 alcohol and to explosives!

 Crumbling and dust!
-This same sun of Thebes is in its place each day,
+This same Sun of Thebes is in its place each day,

-parching, exhausting, cracking and pulverising.
+parching, exhausting, cracking and pulverizing.

 On the ground where once stood so much magnificence there are fields